 Does Car Insurance or Homeowners Insurance Cover Your ATV?

-Your ATV may not be covered by either car insurance or homeowners insurance.
+Your ATV insurance may not be covered by either car insurance or homeowners insurance.
 Many people assume that their ATVs are covered as part of their contents or personal property coverage of a homeowners insurance policy.
 However, in many instances, this may be a misconception.
 You often need a separate ATV insurance policy to cover your every-terrain vehicle or off-road vehicle, for property and liability.

 In general, homeowners insurance does not protect your ATV if it incurs damage during an accident since your property coverage does not usually cover vehicles.
 The only motor-operated vehicles that may possibly be protected by homeowners coverage are small electric scooters or similar vehicles of limited size and power.